gbdev/pandocs/content/Sound_Controller.md

 ### FF22 - NR43 - Channel 4 Polynomial Counter (R/W)

 The amplitude is randomly switched between high and low at the given frequency.
-A higher frequency will make the noise to appear 'softer'.
+A higher frequency will make the noise to appear "softer".
 When Bit 3 is set, the output will become more regular, and some frequencies will sound more like Tone than Noise.